 In very-low-birth-weight infants, the majority of hospital-acquired infections also are caused by staphylococci.
 But certain other bacteria and fungi also are causes.
 The lower the birth weight, the higher the risk of infection, particularly in newborns who need to be on a ventilator or need IVs for a long time.
-The longer newborns stay in special care nurseries or neonatal intensive care units Neonatal intensive care unit (NICU) Problems in newborns may develop Before birth while the fetus is growing During labor and delivery After birth About 9% of newborns need special care after birth due to prematurity, problems... read more (NICUs) and the more procedures they have done, the higher is their likelihood of infection.
+The longer newborns stay in special care nurseries or neonatal intensive care units Neonatal intensive care unit (NICU) Problems in newborns may develop Before birth while the fetus is growing During labor and delivery After birth About 10% of newborns need some special care after birth due to prematurity, problems... read more (NICUs) and the more procedures they have done, the higher is their likelihood of infection.

 Symptoms of Hospital-Acquired Infections in Newborns

 Symptoms of infection in newborns tend to be nonspecific.
 For example, newborns may have vomiting or poor feeding, increased sleepiness or lethargy, fever or low temperature, fast breathing, rashes, diarrhea, or a swollen abdomen.
 Many infections acquired before birth can cause or be accompanied by various symptoms or abnormalities.

 Hospital-acquired infection is suspected based on a doctor's examination.